freeCodeCamp/learn-bash-by-building-a-boilerplate/TUTORIAL.md

 ### 310.1

-Nothing.
-I should have known :confused: The `echo` command lets you print anything to the terminal.
+It's brand new, there's nothing in it yet :facepalm: The `echo` command lets you print anything to the terminal.
 You used it in the first lesson.
 Just type what you want to print after it.
-Use it to print "hello website" to the terminal.
+Use it to print `hello website` to the terminal.

 #### HINTS

-- Here's an example: `echo text here`
+- Here's an example: `echo <text_here>`
 - Capitalization matters
 - Enter `echo hello website` into the terminal
 - Make sure you are in the `website` folder first